awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 #### Examples<a name="mysql_rds_set_external_master_with_auto_position-examples"></a>

-When run on an Aurora primary instance, the following example configures the Aurora cluster to act as a Read Replica of an instance of MySQL running external to Aurora\.
+When run on an Aurora primary instance, the following example configures the Aurora cluster to act as a read replica of an instance of MySQL running external to Aurora\.

 ```
 call mysql.rds_set_external_master_with_auto_position(